sfomuseum/swift-mobileclip/README.md

   -h, --help              Show help information.

 SUBCOMMANDS:
-  text (default)          Parse the text of a wall label in to JSON-encoded structured data. image                   Parse the text of a wall label in to JSON-encoded structured data.
+  text (default)          Derive vector embeddings for a text. image                   Derive vector embeddings for an image.

-  See 'embeddings help <subcommand>' for detailed help
+  See 'embeddings help <subcommand>' for detailed help.
 ```

 #### embeddings text